cs6006/cs6006.github.io/content/blog/second.md

 Little kids use computers all the time.
 Increasingly early in their schooling, they also learn how to code.
-Is writing code on a computer the best way to teach computing, or more generally, [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)?
+However, is writing code on a computer the best way to teach computing, or more generally, [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)?
 I think not.

-A first attempt at writing code is often frustrating because the computer feels like a totally obtuse, totally unreasonable thing that just... does things a certain way.
+A first attempt at writing code is often frustrating because the computer feels like an obtuse, unreasonable thing that just... does things a certain way.
 Because it wants to; because it can.
 Memorize it and deal with it.
 At worst, the computer becomes the adversary.
 At best, it becomes an eccentric and unreliable teammate whom we have somehow learned to collaborate with.

 I think kids need to understand, even _empathize with_, a computer before they begin to code.
+Why does a computer do things the way it does?
+What compels it, and what limits it?
-In a series of lessons, I took this step with twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm).
+In a series of four lessons, I took this step with twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm) in Ithaca, NY.